ZoneMinder/zmeventnotification/docs/guides/hooks.rst

    questions without investigating logs yourself
 -  Always run ``zm_event_start.sh`` in manual mode first to make sure it works
--  Make sure you've set up debug logging as described in :ref:`hooks-logging`
+-  Make sure you've set up debug logging as described in :ref:`es-hooks-logging`
 -  One of the big reasons why object detection fails is because the hook is not able to download the image to check.
 This may be because your ZM version is old or other errors.
 Some common issues: